-An integral part of the University of Florida Police Department’s Patrol Division is the specialized Bicycle Patrol unit.
-The Bicycle Unit is staffed by 20 Officers from four different patrol shifts on a 24-hour basis.
-The UFPD Bicycle Unit is equipped with bicycles that are specially designed for continuous high stress use and training purposes.
-The Bicycle Unit is an extremely specialized unit that participates in many different patrol functions for UFPD.
+An integral part of the University of Florida Police Department’s Patrol Division are those officers trained and equipped to function as a Bicycle Officer.
+The Bicycle Officers are equipped with bicycles that are specially designed for continuous high stress use and training purposes.
+Those designated as a Bicycle Officer participate in all aspects of basic Patrol Division functions.

-The Bicycle Unit is a very effective law enforcement tool when dealing with the extremely crowded conditions found on campus today.
-Bicycle Officers can navigate the congested areas of campus and can respond to emergency calls for service much faster and efficiently than those in automobiles.
+The use of Bicycle Officers has proven to be a very effective law enforcement approach when dealing with the extremely crowded conditions found on campus today.
+The Bicycle Officers can navigate the congested areas of campus and can respond to emergency calls for service much faster and efficiently than those in automobiles.
 Bicycle Officers can also travel in areas where a patrol car would be unsafe or impractical to use.

-The Bicycle Unit Officers are very visible while patrolling campus and provide important safety information, while at the same time they can enforce traffic laws pertaining to bicycles and pedestrians.
+Each Bicycle Officer is very visible while patrolling campus and provide important safety information, while at the same time they can enforce traffic laws pertaining to bicycles and pedestrians.
 Bicycle Officers also assist in traffic control and are active in the community by participating in parades, shows, and educational programs.

-If you would like more information about the UFPD Bicycle Unit, please contact Lt.
-Billy Gainey at (352)273-3314, or email at email@example.com.
+If you would like more information about the UFPD Bicycle Unit, please contact Major Brad Barber at (352)273-3309, or email at email@example.com.